 - During the fall: For some reason, spraying with horticultural oil in the fall puts plants at increased risk for winter damage and dieback.

-- Where Sulfur or Pesticides Containing Sulfur have Been Used in the Past 30 Days.
-Sulfur and hort oil combined is a toxic combination for plants.
+- Where sulfur or pesticides containing sulfur have been used in the past 30 days.
+Sulfur and horticultural oil combined is a toxic combination for plants.

 What Pests Are Controlled With Horticultural Oil?

 Adelgids, aphids, caterpillar eggs, leafhoppers, mealybug, mites, scale, spider mites, thrips, and whiteflies are the most common targets of horticultural oil.

-And since hort oil is effective against aphids, which spread viruses by feeding on plants, hort oil is also something of a virus control.
+And since horticultural oil is effective against aphids, which spread viruses by feeding on plants, horticultural oil is also something of virus control.